visheshguria/-psychedelic-art-4007/README.md

 ### Project Description

-_To start with the Project run the following command in terminal in "backend" folder_
+_To start with the Project run the following command in terminal in "backend" folde_